dcrespo3d/BeanBrosRemake/README.md

 There is an [HTML5 version you can try](https://dcrespo3d.github.io/BeanBrosRemake/).
 It may be outdated, the official version is that of the game page.

-The has been developed using:
+The game has been developed using:

 - [Godot Engine](https://godotengine.org/) __(3.5.1)__ for prototyping.
 - The [Z88DK C compiler](https://z88dk.org/site/).